jackdewinter/pymarkdown/docs/rules/rule_md014.md

 The only difference is that when this rule is triggered, it is triggered for every line in the code block, instead of just the first line in the code block.
-Because this rule only triggers if every line starts withe a dollar sign character (`$`), it made more sense to only fire this rule once.
+Because this rule only triggers if every line starts with a dollar sign character (`$`), it made more sense to only fire this rule once.